teusH/MySense/MyDatacollector/README.md

 Make sure you have installed the Python modules.
 Usualy the system standard modules are installed.
 The modules dateutil.parser, jsmin, mysql.connector and paho.mqtt.client has to be installed.
 From which jsmin, paho.mqtt.client and mysqwl.connector are not supported in the last Debian distributions anymore.
+Geohash module: use 'pip install pygeohash' if needed so.
 Try this by using the following Python script.
 ` Python -e '
 import atexit